 • Register for your course.

-• Be sure you have internet access and an email account set up before the start date of the course.
+• Ensure you have internet access and an email account before your course begins.

 Other Course Formats